weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_02_Ex1_Create_Mail_Flow_Rules.md

     pane, under **Mail flow**, select the **rules** tab.
 Stay in this tab.

-     >[!Alert]  As of October 2022, the new modernized Rules page is still being rolled out.
-If after you select into the **Rules** tab you see an information flash stating **The Rules page will be updated to a new modernized version soon..** select **Try it now** to switch to the new experience.

 12. The first mail flow rule that you create will check for emails sent from inside the organization that have sensitive words in the email subject line or body.
 Select the **+ Add a rule** icon in the menu bar, and in the